-A recent statement by the notorious AOC that we are running concentration camps on our Southern border has sparked an explosion on this subject in the press.
+A recent statement by the notorious AOC that we are running concentration camps at our Southern border has sparked an explosion on this subject in the press.
 The conversation it has started however, especially amongst liberals, has been strange.
 Was she wrong to use this specific term?
-Was she “stupid,” as I’ve heard some liberals say?
+Was she, as I’ve heard some say, “stupid?”

-First, from the mile-high view, it wasn’t stupid at all.
-Even if much of the liberal conversation has devolved into arguments over semantics, at least it’s back in the news.
-More pictures and articles are being shared on social media.
+First, from the mile-high view, it wasn’t stupid.
+Even if much of the liberal conversation has devolved into arguments over semantics, at least the subject is back in the news.
+More articles are being written and shared.
+More pictures and stories are coming to light.
 Awareness is being raised, once again, across the country.

-If using a hot-button phrase is what it takes to get the spotlight back on overcrowded, unclean facilities where our government is holding human beings indefinitely, then, to my mind, all coverage is good coverage.
+If using a hot-button phrase is what it takes to get the spotlight back on the overcrowded, mismanaged, unhygienic, inhumane facilities that our government is using to hold immigrants then, to my mind, all coverage is good coverage.

 Second, even though concentration camp may be a hot-button term, it isn’t wrong.
-Look in any dictionary— you’ll see that the glove fits.
+Take a look in any dictionary— you’ll see that the glove fits.
 Liberals and critics who have taken up arms to coddle people’s feelings or piously claim that using the term concentration camp is insensitive, imprecise, or just incorrect, are wrong.

 When it comes to usage, this is the right term.